jeevakumarsystems/thermal-systems-validation-platform/README.md

 ## Objective

 Build a six-node thermal resistance network that predicts temperature behavior in a sealed electronics enclosure, and test whether a model that fits the data well can still be trusted parameter-by-parameter.
 The enclosure was instrumented, run through a 35-point experimental matrix at three power levels, and fit using nonlinear least-squares.
 The prediction accuracy turned out to be strong.
-However, three of six resistances couldn't be individually determined, even though the fit looked fine.
+However, three of six resistances couldn't be individually determined, despite an excellent fit.

 ---